Renodiya/devops-task-new/README.md

 **December 27**

-Started to learn about DevOps tools ie, Docker.
+Started to learn Docker.
 Got some basic idea about what is Docker and how does it work.

 Link as follows : https://www.youtube.com/watch?v=rOTqprHv1YE